-In order to study the function of the Interactive Encoder in handling in-turn and cross-turn dependencies existing in MDST, we use a subset of the testing data for error analysis.
-We first sample 100 dialogue turns from the test set of the MultiWOZ 2.1 dataset.
-Then the wrongly predicted $(domain, slot, value)$ triplets for the TRADE and PIN model are selected and each of the triplets is marked according to the dependencies (in-turn or cross-turn) it is involved in the dialogue.
+To study the Interactive Encoder in handling in-turn and cross-turn dependencies in MDST, we make a error analysis on a subset of the test data.
+We first sample 100 dialogue turns from the MultiWOZ 2.1 test set.
+Then the wrongly predicted $(domain, slot, value)$ triplets for TRADE and PIN are selected and each of the triplets is marked according to the dependencies (in-turn or cross-turn) involved.
 The statistics of these error predictions are shown in Figure ~\ref{fig:bar}.
-From the figure, we observe that whether in the dialogue turns involving in-turn dependencies or cross-turn dependencies, the PIN model creates much less prediction errors than the TRADE model, especially on $hotel$ domain and $restaurant$ domain.
+We observe that whether in the dialogue turns involving in-turn dependencies or cross-turn dependencies, the PIN model creates much fewer prediction errors than the TRADE model, especially on $hotel$ domain and $restaurant$ domain.
 These results demonstrate the effectiveness of the Interactive Encoder in capturing the in-turn and cross-turn dependencies.